 Rise of Airline Cadet Programs

 Historically, U.S. airlines recruited ex-military pilots, but by the turn of the millennium, civilian training pipelines became an integral part of aviation.
-Airlines like JetBlue and American Airlines launched cadet programs, which provide structured training and mentorship but rarely covers full tuition.
+Airlines like JetBlue and American Airlines launched cadet programs that provided structured training and mentorship.
+But they rarely covered full tuition.

 The Introduction of Iconic Passenger Jets and how airline seats changed